GunnarPDX/language_list/README.md

 ## Usage:

-Requests return a 2-tuple with the standard `:ok` or `:error` status.
+Standard requests return a 2-tuple with the standard `:ok` or `:error` status.

+Calls made to functions with `!` return only the result or nil.

 #### `all_data`

-Returns all language data. `LanguageList.all_data!` can be called to return w/out tuple.
+Returns all language data.

 ```elixir
 iex> LanguageList.all_data

 {
   :ok,
   [